If you have never previously committed a drug offence, you may understandably be concerned about the potential of facing jail time upon conviction.

 What are the sentences for different types of drug offences?

-The judge or magistrates proceedings over a case will ultimately decide which type of sentence is appropriate by referring to sentencing guidelines and the law.
+The judge or magistrates’ proceedings will ultimately decide which type of sentence is appropriate by referring to sentencing guidelines and the law.

 As a general guide, the maximum sentence someone could potentially receive for drug offences will be: